 In the case of a conviction, a monetary penalty is imposed on the legal entity.
-The monetary penalty is assessed in daily rates with a minimum number of one daily rate and a maximum number of daily rates depending on the possible term of imprisonment of the offence for which the legal entity is convicted (e.g. up to 130 daily rates for an offence with a sentence of imprisonment of up to 10 years, up to 100 daily rates for an offence with a sentence of imprisonment of up to five years, or up to 85 daily rates for an offence with a sentence of imprisonment of up to three years).
-The amount of one daily rate assessed must correspond to 1/360th of the annual corporate earnings of the legal entity, but must be at least CHF 100.00 and at most CHF 15.000.00.
+The monetary penalty is assessed in daily rates with a minimum number of one daily rate and a maximum number of daily rates depending on the possible term of imprisonment of the offence for which the legal entity is convicted (e.g. up to 130 daily rates for an offence with a sentence of imprisonment of up to 10 years, up to 100 daily rates for an offence with a sentence of imprisonment of up to 85 daily rates for an offence with a sentence of imprisonment of one daily rate assessed must correspond to 1/360th of the annual corporate earnings of the legal entity, but must be at least CHF 100 and at most CHF 15,000.